David-Seis/SecureYourAzureData/SQLSecurity/00 - Pre-Requisites.md

 choco install -y python
 </pre>

-- In that same window, install the package manager for Python, and use that to install the connection code for SQL Server:
+- In that same window, install the package manager for Python, and use that to install the connection code for SQL Server.
+Some users have to restart at this point, if the below code doesn't work initially, try rebooting and it should work afterwards.
 <pre>
 python -m pip install -U pip
 python -m pip install pyodbc